Makhimba25/Demand-Side-Platform-New-Feature/README.md

 Same logic as above except trader sets threshold and T1 creates segment ranking relative to threshold set by trader.
 1. Trader sets threshold to X.
-2. If seg perf is above X, rank segment or segments as 1 then Follow Solution 1 logic.
+2. If seg perf is above X, rank segment or segments as 1,2,3 then Follow Solution 1 logic.
-3. If seg perf is below X, rank segment or segments relative to the number of segments assigned. (ex. if there are 30 segments, rank low performers at 28,29,30.)
+3. If seg perf is below X, rank segment or segments relative to the number of segments assigned. (ex. if there are 30 segments, rank low performers as 28,29,30.)